Mood anxiety and depression

 - Try to maintain good sleep hygiene habits

-- Consider investing in a psychological counsellor
+- Consider investing in a psychological or mindfulness counsellor

 - Avoid excess alcohol